 There are other color combinations in addition to “complementary colors” that we’re not going to get into today, but if you’re having trouble figuring out why your photos look dull or unexciting, try checking out the Color Wheel and playing with your colors a bit.
 I love this page from Canva where you can experiment with different colors and color combinations.
 Hopefully it can help you think of creative ways to style a photo.

-Props can be used to create the mood of your photos.
+Food photography props and backdrops can be used to create the mood of your photos.
+These props are also useful for providing visual interest and structure to your photographs.
 Take a photo like this.
 What does this photo make you feel?

 Cozy?
-Ready to spend time with your family?
+Ready to spend time with your family around the dinner table?
 Wanting Thanksgiving to happen immediately so you can dive face-first into this bowl of yum?

 7. Find your style

 Just because one food photographer is doing something one way, that doesn’t mean that you have to do it that way too.
 And that’s okay!
-Your photography style makes your blog and your photos unique; don’t be afraid to break the rules and really figure out your style.
+Your photography style makes your blog and your photos unique; don’t be afraid to break the rules.

 A fun exercise is to peruse Pinterest or your favorite blogs and save the pictures that make you go, “Wow.
 That’s a great picture.
-And it makes me hungry.”
-It can help you hone in on the style that really speaks to you–do you like dark and moody photos or light and airy photos?
+I’m saving that recipe for later!”
+It can help you hone in on the style that really speaks to you.
+Do you like dark and moody photos or light and airy photos?
 Lots of props or more minimal?

-Food photography can seem intimidating, but these principles should help give you a bit of a direction as you jump into this wonderful, delicious world.
+Food photography can seem intimidating, but these strategies for beginners (just like you!) should help give you some direction as you jump into this wonderful, delicious world.

 If you’re a seasoned photographer, we’re curious: What are some other photography rules that you follow?
 Any tips for newbies?
 Leave ’em in the comments below!